kstenschke/sweep-plugin/README.md

 ## Third Party Credits

-Icon made by Freepik from www.flaticon.com
+IDE button icon made by Freepik from www.flaticon.com
+The plugin is based on a free icon from `Cleaning Icon Set` by https://www.wishforge.games

 ## Changelog